majiao2/quartz/content/posts/生命·绽放/写作-Agree ~ Disagree.md

 To begin with, the media has helped develop tolerance for different ways of thinking.
 In the past, mant people were not aware the <mark style="background: #FFB86CA6;">traditions and beliefs</mark> of other societies.
 However, we now know so much more about the world because of various types of media.
 For example, people now have access to movies and <mark style="background: #bcddbe;">documentaries</mark> that depict ways of life in different countries.
 This has led not to a simplification of cultures but to a more accepting attitude towards the ideas and values of people from other backgrounds.
 This creates a more diverse and open-minded society.

 On top of that, the media has made culture more diverse by helping to develop new and original trends in society.
 It acts as a <mark style="background: #bcddbe;">versatile</mark> medium that allows art and identify to come together to become more innovative and morden.
 By way of example, take street fashion in Japan.
 After seeing a lot of American culture depicted on TV, Japanese teens merged their fashions with those popular in America.
 As a result, a new type of clothing style that included elements from both cultures was born.
-This illustrates how the media can allow distinct and creative trends to merge.
+This illustrates how the media can allow <mark style="background: #FFB86CA6;">distinct and creative</mark> trends to merge.

-To sum up, the media has been a force for good by opening the world up to new ideas and making culture more exiting.
+To sum up, <mark style="background: #FFB86CA6;">the media has been a force</mark> for good by opening the world up to new ideas and making culture more exiting.
 For these reasons, the media's effect on society has been positive rather than negative.

+---
+It is a common belief that drivers should not be charged for using their vehicles during rush hour, even though it contributes to air pollution.
+However, I firmly believe that imposing a fee would do a lot good because it could reduce traffic and help protect the environment.

+To begin with, implem